roscoe81/enviro-monitor/Config/Config_README.md

 "enable_luftdaten": Set to true to send data to Luftdaten, otherwise set to false

 "enable_luftdaten_noise": Set to true to send noise data to Luftdaten ("enable_luftdaten" and "enable_noise" must also be set to true), otherwise set to false.

-Luftdaten doesn't currently allow three sensors per node without a manual request to their technical support
+"disable_luftdaten_sensor_upload": Luftdaten currently only supports two sensors per node.
+When enable_luftdaten_noise is true, this must be set to either 'Climate' to disable Luftdaten climate reading uploads or 'PM' to disable Luftdaten air particle reading uploads.
+Set to 'None' when enable_luftdaten_noise is false

 "enable_climate_and_gas_logging": Set to true to log data, otherwise set to false